Hood River, OR

 Intermediate Wing Camp (All-Women's): Ready to take your winging to the next level?
 This camp is ideal for riders seeking to refine their technique, master tacks and jibes, and advance their progression with expert coaching.

 Coed Wing Camp: Join a mixed group of riders for a fun, inclusive camp experience where everyone learns and progresses together, think swell-riding, tacks and intermediate wing skills.
+Led by pro athlete Brandon Scheid.

 All camps offer personalized instruction, a supportive atmosphere, and the incredible conditions that make Hood River one of the best places in the world to wing!